Tristan-Phillips/Tristan-Phillips/kb/posts/UNISA/90180/DVA1501/me/summaries/prescribedBook/unit01.md

 - What is actually produced in developing countries does not always have a monetary value.
 For instance, subsistence farming still constitutes a significant proportion of the productive activities in poor countries, but it is not counted
 - It reflects gender bias.
 It does not reflect the unpaid work done by women, such as domestic work and childcare.
 (Daniel Winsbury Sociology 2014)

-In recent years, gross national income has become the preferred economic indicator.
+> In recent years, **gross national income has become the preferred economic indicator**.

 GNI includes aid flows or remittances of salaries earned outside a country (Dornan & Regan 2016:19).

-GNI per capita has been adopted by the UNDP as an indicator for the Human Development Index.
+> GNI per capita has been adopted by the UNDP as an indicator for the Human Development Index.

 The World Bank’s classification system is an elaborate one and much more complex than a simple contrast between rich and poor.

-Nonetheless, it generalises about conditions within countries and does not allow for division within countries.
+Nonetheless, it generalizes about conditions within countries and does not allow for division within countries.
 Moreover, it implies that you have to use a classification system based almost exclusively on economic criteria and indicators to measure development.

-An example of how using only economic indicators can lead to a misleading picture of a country is that of Equatorial Guinea.
+- An example of how using only economic indicators can lead to a misleading picture of a country is that of Equatorial Guinea.
 According to the World Bank, Equatorial Guinea is an upper-middle-income country since its GNI per capita was $6 460 in 2019.
-Nevertheless, its citizens only live to 58,4 years and they have low levels of
+Nevertheless, its citizens only live to 58,4 years and they have low levels of schooling (Developing Economics 2020).

-schooling (Developing Economics 2020).
-Another good example is South Africa.
+- Another good example is South Africa.
 South Africa is classified as an upper-middle-income country according to its GNI per capita (World Bank 2018b) but in a World Bank report from 2018, it is stated that South Africa is the most unequal country in the world (World Bank 2018a).

 As a result, the international development community has looked for other ways to indicate the development of a country.

 ## The Human Development Index

 In recognition of the limitations of economic indicators of development and the fact that a “person’s access to income … is not the sum total of human endeavour”, the UNDP decided to devise a more sophisticated approach.

-The result was the so- called Human Development Index.
-The HDI was developed by Amartya Sen and Mahbud ul Had in 1990 and combined three dimensions, namely, a long and healthy life, knowledge and a decent standard of living.
+> The result was the so-called Human Development Index.

+The HDI was **developed by Amartya Sen and Mahbud ul Had in 1990** and combined three dimensions, namely:

+- a long and healthy life
+- knowledge
+- a decent standard of living.

 1. **Long and healthy life** - The indicator that is used to measure a long and healthy life is life expectancy.
 Life expectancy is the number of years a new-born infant would live if prevailing patterns of mortality at the time of its birth were to stay the same throughout its life (World Bank 2009).
 The life expectancy of a country is converted into a life expectancy index.
 South Africa’s life expectancy at birth index is 64.1.
 2. **Knowledge** - There are two indicators for knowledge, namely, mean years of schooling and expected years of schooling.